simon-brooke/wildwood/doc/Bialowieza.md

 * Brutus killed Caesar in the Forum on the Ides of March.

-The two accounts are compatible; this compatibility migh be represented, if you choose, by two further  propositions:
+The two accounts are compatible; this compatibility might be represented, if you choose, by two further propositions:

 * P<sub>4</sub> The Forum is within Rome.
 * P<sub>5</sub> The Ides of March is within March.